alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 The idea of this project is two-fold: first, I needed to be able to interpolate data from the 90-node AAL atlas onto subjects cortical meshs.
 Second, I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.

+Code version now uses a OpenGL, has traits(ui) rather than Tkinter interface and uses mayavi rather than matplotlib.
+Compiled version is still the old tkinter version (slow).

 There are three deployment options:

 1. **For mac, download the app (.dmg contains .app) from [here!](https://www.dropbox.com/s/iahvx7m6xtyfzp1/PyBP_G.dmg?dl=0)**
-2. Download this repo, navigate to it and launch the gui using: $python PyBP_G.py
+2. Download this repo, navigate to it and launch the gui using: $python New_PyBP.py
 3. Download this repo, open up your python ide (e.g. spyder) and take a look at the example UserScript.py

+4. If you just want the functions, import PyBP: ```from PyBP import *```
-4. (Get a template mesh & example overlay and network files, [here](https://www.dropbox.com/sh/w35j02u45602u4g/AACjzoSq-H7uskskiKBois3Ba?dl=0))
+5. (Get a template mesh & example overlay and network files, [here](https://www.dropbox.com/sh/w35j02u45602u4g/AACjzoSq-H7uskskiKBois3Ba?dl=0))

 # The App.